 We generally structure our foreign TRSs with the intent that their income and operations will not be subject to U.S. federal, state and local income tax.
 If the IRS successfully challenged that tax treatment, it would reduce the amount that those foreign TRSs would have available to distribute to us.
+E&P in our foreign TRSs are taxable to us, and are not qualifying income for the purposes of the REIT 75% gross income tests, regardless of whether such earnings are distributed to us.
+In addition, losses in our foreign TRSs generally will not provide any tax benefit prior to liquidation.

-We intend to monitor the value of our respective investments in our domestic and foreign TRSs for the purpose of ensuring compliance with TRS ownership limitations.
+We intend to monitor the value of and the income from our respective investments in our domestic and foreign TRSs for the purpose of ensuring compliance with TRS ownership limitations and the REIT 75% gross income test.
 In addition, we will review all of our transactions with our TRSs to ensure that they are entered into on arm's-length terms to avoid incurring the 100% excise tax described above.
-There can be no assurance, however, that we will be able to comply with the 20% limitation or to avoid application of the 100% excise tax discussed above.
+There can be no assurance, however, that we will be able to comply with the 20% limitation, the REIT 75% gross income test or avoid application of the 100% excise tax discussed above.